 "It's, um, it's about Uncle Stan," Mister Pines said.

 "Grunkle Stan!"
 Mabel spun and stood up from the bike, excitement floating through her even more.
-Her mood was drenched by the look her father had.
+Her mood was quickly and coldly drenched by the look her father had across his face.
 He seemed deflated, even more than he was in comparison to his daughter.
-"Dad?"
+"Dad?" she asked quietly.

 "Wait...
 Grunkle Stan is dead?" she asked.
 Her father nodded, sadness creeping on his face.
 Mabel considered the possibility for a moment, that the man she had spent an entire summer with may have actually left her behind.
+Then she snorted.
 "Yeah right!"
 Mabel laughed aloud, stunning her father.

 "If I know good 'ol Grunkle Stan, he's probably just tired of lifting boxes and cleaning the windows on his own, and this is some sort of stunt to get me to come back and help him out," Mabel reasoned aloud.